 Furry husky tail for cold winter days

 Besides the fact that the husky’s tail is fluffy and gorgeous, it also keeps him warm during winter.
 You might see your dog sleeping curled up in a sphere shape and covering his nose with his tail.
-Doing so, your smart dog protects the moist nose but it also inhales warm air.
+By doing so, your smart dog protects the moist nose but it also inhales warm air.
 Basically, your husky’s tail is just like a built-in scarf.

 How do you know if your husky is too cold?

-As we mentioned before, Siberian huskies have a number of biological characteristics that helps them survive in cold weather.
+As we mentioned before, Siberian huskies have a number of biological characteristics that help them survive in cold weather.
 Still, huskies are different from each other and they adapt differently.
 It also depends if the husky is acclimated to the changing seasons and how cold it is winter in your region.
 It’s important to know your own dog’s ability to tolerate cold.
 If you’re letting your dog outside for some hours during winter or you want to go for long walks you should pay attention to your furry buddy and check if there are any signs of discomfort.

 Dog signs when he is too cold